MARKET SNAPSHOT: Dow Futures Sink More Than 300 Points To Kick Of 2019 As Asian Markets Tumble

-U.S. stock indexes on Wednesday are set to sink on the first trading day of 2019, with the downbeat start to trading after New Year's Day attributed to Asian markets reacting poorly to signs of economic weakness in China.
+U.S. stock indexes were set to sink to kick off the first session of 2019, with the downbeat start attributed to a negative reaction in Asian markets to signs of economic weakness in China.

 How are benchmarks trading?